NMan1/nova/README.md

 # Nova
-## A semi-finished trading webapp built on TradingsView's lightweight charts library
+## A trading webapp built on TradingsView's lightweight charts library

 The idea is to implmenet a llm (such as ChatGpt) to process the onscreen data and preform data anlyssi / charting from the users input.